hite/SwiftUI-CSS_example/README.md

 So here is **SwiftUI-CSS**.
 With **SwiftUI-CSS**, you can:

-## 1. write View-style-decoupled codes
+## 1. write view-style-decoupled codes
 *View-style-decoupled* makes your source code more clear to read, easy to refactor like html with CSS support.

 ### Without SwifUI-CSS: